Research

 We introduce new formalism, algorithms, and open-source benchmarks for "Interactive Fleet Learning": interactive learning with multiple robots and multiple humans.

-IEEE International Conference on Robotics and Automation (ICRA) 2024.
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2024.

 IIFL: Implicit Interactive Fleet Learning from Heterogeneous Human Supervisors